unsw-restech/unsw-restech.github.io/docs/using_katana/accessing_katana.md

 ## Requesting an Account

-To apply for an account, please send an email to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au), giving your zID, your role within UNSW and the name of your supervisor or head of your research group.
+To apply for an account, please send an email from your UNSW email address to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au), giving your zID, your role within UNSW and the name of your supervisor or head of your research group.

 Anyone at UNSW can apply for a general account on Katana.
-This level is designed for those that think Katana would suit their research needs or will typically use less than 10,000 CPU hours a quarter.
-This level still gets access to the same level of support including software installation, help getting started or running their jobs.
-The only difference is the number of compute jobs that can be run at any time and how long they can run for - general users can only use a 12 hour [Walltime](../../help_support/glossary#walltime).
+This level is designed for those that think Katana would suit their research needs or will typically use less than 10,000 CPU core hours a quarter.
+If a researcher requires or uses more than that they should alsogive consideration to using NCI.

+All Katana users gets access to [../../help_support/user_support/](help with software installation, getting started on Katana or running their jobs).

+The only difference between Katana users is the number of compute jobs that can be run at any time and how long they can run for - general users can only use a 12 hour [Walltime](../../help_support/glossary#walltime).

 If your needs require more CPU hours or consulation, some Faculties, Schools and Research Groups have invested in Katana and have a higher level of access.
 Users in this situation should speak to their supervisor.

 ## Accessing Katana